rootstrap/blog/content/django-vs-flask.md

 from a powerful ORM to an authentication system or a templating engine.
 Django takes care of it all without the need to learn any extra libraries.

-It also has the concept of plugabble apps, that means that you can drop an app folder inside your project and get it's functionality right away with very little configuration.
+It also has the concept of pluggable apps, that means that you can drop an app folder inside your project and get its functionality right away with very little configuration.

 ## Main features